asuozzo/nicar2019-scraping/reference_cheatsheet.md

 # retrieves: https://www.dogsdogsdogs.com?type=cute&age=puppy
 ```
 #### Make a POST request
-Essentially, a POST request means you're sending some specific information to be processed by the server, rather than just sending a url and asking for a response.
+A POST request generally means you're sending some specific information to be processed by the server, rather than asking for the content of a url.

-You'll probably see POST requests most often in cases where you're submitting a form of some kind.
+You'll see POST requests most often in cases where you're submitting information of some kind, like a form.
 The request might return the same url you're posting to, just like a GET request, but it also might return a dictionary of data, a redirect to a new page or something else entirely.
 ```
 data = {
     'type':'cute',